cleanlab/cleanlab/docs/README.md

    **Skipping specific notebooks**: If you want to skip rendering a few specific notebooks during your local build, the best way to do this is to temporarily move the files outside the `cleanlab` folder (so `nbsphinx` would not find it), then build the docs, before finally moving the files back (to ensure they will not be deleted when pushed to GitHub)

-   Example workflow for skipping notebooks, given our current working directory is the `cleanlab` root folder and we want to ignore the `audio.ipynb` notebook:
+   Example workflow for skipping notebooks, given our current working directory is the `cleanlab` root folder and we want to ignore a specific notebook:

    1. create an empty folder outside of cleanlab folder
    ```